Will rounding your back kill you?

 The idea for this blog article (actually the title) came from a good former collegue of mine who is passionate about training and food as we are but is struggling with his weight.
 This is frustrating especially if you are investing a lot of time and effort in it!
 He is definitely not alone with it: Stefan and I went through some of the common pitfalls too and did have longer periods where we didn’t make any progress.
 In this article we collected some of the reasons why your weight loss efforts may not be working as you wish.
 Continue reading “I Tried Everything Excluding Liposuction But I’m Still Fat”

 Doing paired sets might give you better results over time by increasing total work volume done.
 And it also decreases the time you have to dedicate to working out.
 A classic win-win situation!
-Take a look at this study presented to you by the Bayesian Bodybuilding team:
+Read on to learn how it works and how you can implement this strategy in you own training.

 “Conan, what is most important in training?”
 I think Arnold would put his sword aside, take a deep look into your eyes and answer with: “Sustainability!”
 Not very exciting, right?
 Perhaps it helps if you play the Conan soundtrack while reading this.
 But still, the ability to work out week after week, month over month, every year without having to pause or suffering any set backs, is of great importance.
 It allows you to build constant forward momentum and this is where the magic happens.
 So, how do you achieve this?